0xAndre/diskover/README.md

 ### Option 1: Using the Executable

 You can download the pre-built executable file from the releases section of the repository.
-Simply download the `.exe` file corresponding to your operating system and run it on your machine.
+Simply download the [file](https://github.com/0xAndre/diskover/releases).

 ### Option 2: Using the Source Code